TJANGEL/React_Reading_List/README.md

 Reading List to keep track of books you have read

-User can add a Book's Title, Author and Synopsis
+User can add a Book's: Title, Author and Synopsis

 User can delete books if they no longer are interested in reading them

 ## Built With

-##Deployment
+## Deployment

 Click [here](https://shrouded-dawn-94413.herokuapp.com/) to view Heroku deployed website